marcelgln/meta-mgi/README.md

 In a later stage, u-boot will be configured to store its environment as RAW on the SD-card.
 In practice it is not required to use a partition for this.
 Free space with a sector offset is enough for u-boot.
 It is however convenient to be able to access it as an mtdblockpx device for accessing the environment from within Linux.
 The partitions for u-boot main/redundant are chosen to reside not in the same erase block of the card.
 This minimizes the risk that both get corrupted or erased.

-## local.conf
+## Usage notes
 local.conf resides in: build-configs/rpi0w/conf
 I usually create a symbolic link from the build directory to conf:
 > conf -> ../meta-mgi/build-configs/rpi0w/conf
+build-configs/rpi0w/conf/bblayers.conf contains a variable BSPDIR which has to be adapted to your configuration.

 ## Access point falback
-Most other solutions I have seen use hostapd for the access point and either rely heavily on Raspian, or use constructs where scripts are symlinked or rewritten during boot.
+Most other solutions I have seen use hostapd for the access point and either rely heavily on Raspbian, or use constructs where scripts are symlinked or rewritten during boot.
 Since this platform will be used for dedicated solutions with reliability in mind, writing to sdcard is whereever possible minimized.
-The solution here does not used hostapd, but the integrated accespoint from wpa_supplicant.
-No write are performed to change from DHCP for client mode to static IP for AP mode.
+The solution here does not used hostapd, but the integrated accespoint from wpa_supplicant instead.
+No writes are performed to change from DHCP for client mode to static IP for AP mode.

 ## Network configuration
-local.conf includes a file credentials.inc which is not included in this repository. credentials.inc must contain the following:
+local.conf includes a file 'credentials.inc' which is not included in this repository. credentials.inc must contain the following:
 > AP_SSID = "acces point SSID"